vasu31dev/playwright-ts/docs/Utilities.md

 const locatorInFrame = () => await getLocatorInFrame(frameLocator(), locator());
 ```

-In this example, we're using various functions from `locatorutils` to handle frames:
+In this example, we're using various functions from `locator-utils` to handle frames:

 1. `getFrameLocator(frameInput: string | FrameLocator):`: This function returns a FrameLocator object for the given Xpath or CSS selector.
 The selector parameter is a string representing the Xpath or CSS selector of the frame you want to locate